Swiatek lays down marker with dominant win

-Wimbledon 2023: Iga Swiatek wins opener, Jessica Pegula advances
+Wimbledon 2023 results: Iga Swiatek wins opener, Jessica Pegula advances

 Last updated on .From the section Tennis